ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ##### Switching between storage properties
 {: #shared_vcd-ops-guide-change-properties-storage}

-1. Power off the VM.
+Some disk settings cannot be changed while the VM is powered on.
+For example, you can increase the disk size while the VM is powered on, but you cannot decrease the disk size unless the VM is powered off.
+A message displays if you must power off the VM before you modify a disk setting.
 For more information, see [Power off a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.0/com.vmware.vcloud.tenantportal.doc/GUID-2323B049-4E36-4510-999E-F2D4A77AC0F9.html){:external}.

-2. Change the storage policy.
-For more information, see [Change the general properties of a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.0/com.vmware.vcloud.tenantportal.doc/GUID-8301D672-8333-4FD2-B132-2D4A42E11216.html){:external}.
+For more information about changing a storage policy, see [Change the general properties of a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.0/com.vmware.vcloud.tenantportal.doc/GUID-8301D672-8333-4FD2-B132-2D4A42E11216.html){:external}.

-3. After the VM is moved to the new storage policy, power on the VM.
+If you must power off the VM before you change a storage policy, power the VM back on after the VM is moved to the new storage policy.
 For more information, see [Power on a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.0/com.vmware.vcloud.tenantportal.doc/GUID-33C22124-A610-4C3E-8F40-26CAC570F958.html){:external}.

 #### Changing the hardware properties of a virtual machine
 {: #shared_vcd-ops-guide-hardware}